-(I) For a corporate member who has appointed an authorised representative instead of a proxy to attend this meeting, please deposit the ORIGINAL certificate of appointment executed in the manner as stated in this proxy form if this has not been lodged at the Company's share registrar office earlier.
+- 12. Please bring an ORIGINAL of the following identification papers (where applicable) and present it to the registration staff for verification: - (a) Identity card (NRIC) (Malaysian), or - (b) Police report (for loss of NRIC) / Temporary NRIC (Malaysian), or - (c) Passport (Foreigner). - 13.
+For a corporate member who has appointed a representative instead of a proxy to attend this 33rd AGM, please bring the ORIGINAL certificate of appointment executed in the manner as stated in this proxy form if this has not been lodged at the Company's Share Registrar office earlier.